nicolelun/my-portfolio/_art-portfolio/globe/globe.md

 ---

 <!-- A campfire at night&mdash;with shifting light against dark&mdash;can transfix the eye and quiet the mind.
 This installation invokes the rhythms of nature to create a space of solitude. -->
-This installation uses the rhythms of nature to create a solitary space.
+This light installation creates a solitary space from the rhythms of nature.